libfuse/sshfs/README.md

 1. It is recommended to run SSHFS as a regular user (NOT as root).
 For this to work, the mount point must be owned by the user.
 Therefore, mounting into a `mount` or `mnt` directory you create inside your home directory is a good practice.
-1. If the username is omitted, SSHFS will use the local username.
+1. If the username (`user@` part of the command) is omitted, SSHFS will use the local username.
-1. If the directory is omitted, SSHFS will mount the (remote) home directory.
+1. If the directory is omitted (while keeping the colon `:` just before it), SSHFS will mount the (remote) home directory.
 1. If you need to enter a password, SSHFS will ask for it (actually, it just runs `ssh` which asks for the password if needed).